Graduate Program Admissions Requirements

 Admission to the University of Washington Math Department's graduate program is based on a holistic assessment of the total record and demonstrated promise to complete a graduate degree in mathematics.
 The minimum requirements to be considered for admission to any UW graduate program are a bachelor's degree from an accredited college or university in the U.S. or its equivalent from a foreign institution, and an overall grade-point average of 3.0 (B) in your most recent two years of study.
 For more information about the University's requirements for admission to graduate school, see the UW Graduate Admissions webpage.

-Our program is very strong and we have only a limited number of funded positions, so to have a realistic chance of getting admitted to the graduate program in mathematics with funding, you should have received grades of at least 3.5 (A–/B+) in most of your mathematics courses.
+Our program is very strong and we have only a limited number of funded PhD positions, so to have a realistic chance of getting admitted to the PhD program in mathematics, you should have received grades of at least 3.5 (A–/B+) in most of your mathematics courses.

 In addition, applicants are required to have taken at least five year-long courses (30 semester hours or 45 quarter hours) in mathematics beyond precalculus.
 Every entering mathematics graduate student should be thoroughly familiar with the following basic subjects: